-- A minimum of 12 semester credits in courses numbered 1000 or above must be completed at Anoka-Ramsey Community College. - A minimum cumulative GPA of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C must be earned in all BMED program requirements. - All program requirements must be completed through Anoka-Ramsey Community College. - All course requirements must be completed before a certificate will be awarded. - You must apply in order to receive your certificate. - The requirements of this program are subject to change without notice.
+- A minimum of 12 semester credits in courses numbered 1000 or above must be completed at ARCC. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - All accounting and computer courses should be completed within the last seven years in order to transfer into this program. - All courses requirements must be complete before a certificate will be awarded - Students must complete a Certificate Application.
+Certificate Applications are available online, in the Office of Records & Registration, and in the Advising Center.
+Submit a completed form to the Office of Records & Registration. - The requirements of this program are subject to change without notice.